meghgirii/Circular-Synchronous-FIFO--SysV-based-Verification/README.md

+# SystemVerilog FIFO Verification Testbench

+> Transaction-level verification environment for a 64-deep, 8-bit synchronous FIFO with constrained random testing and OOP-based architecture.

+---

 ## Overview

-This repository contains a complete SystemVerilog testbench for verifying a Circular Synchronous FIFO design.
+This repository contains a complete SystemVerilog testbench for verifying a synchronous FIFO design.
 The testbench demonstrates transaction-level modeling using object-oriented programming concepts including classes, virtual interfaces, constrained randomization, and mailbox communication.

+---

 ## Features